Alex Haines

 Yes

-Alex regularly litigates before international tribunals, mostly in Washington DC, New York City, London and the regional hubs for IOs such as Geneva, Vienna, Jeddah and Addis Ababa.
-The cases he has been instructed in have involved more than 35 IOs including the EBRD, EIB, IADB, IMF and UN (including its specialised agencies and funds).
-Between 2020 and 2022, Alex was successful before the International Administrative Tribunals of the World Bank, Organization of American States, Islamic Development Bank, African Union and UN (all reported).
+Alex litigates before international courts and tribunals in Washington DC, New York City, London, and other IO headquarters including Geneva, Vienna, Jeddah and Addis Ababa.
+The cases he has been instructed in have involved more than 40 IOs.
+He is currently standing counsel to three IOs.
+Alex has been successful before several International Administrative Tribunals including those of the World Bank, OAS, Islamic Development Bank, United Nations, EBRD and Asian Development Bank (all reported).

 Expertise

-Alex has lectured on the sanctions proceedings of MDBs to a number of institutions including the Brazilian Bar Association, British Chamber of Commerce, Korean Bar Association, Shanghai Bar Association, English Law Week in Mexico, and he was a panellist at the 35th International Symposium on Economic Crime at Jesus College, Cambridge.
+• Alex has lectured on the debarment frameworks of MDBs to the Brazilian Bar Association, British Chamber of Commerce, Korean Bar Association, Shanghai Bar Association, English Law Week in Mexico, and was a panellist at the 35th International Symposium on Economic Crime at Jesus College, Cambridge.
 His work on debarment has continued through his efforts with Transparency International’s Suspension and Debarment Taskforce and Oxford International Organizations (OUP) as a rapporteur.

-Alex regularly appears and litigates before International Administrative Tribunals on behalf of both international civil servants (class actions, individuals seeking relief from administrative decisions, and whistleblowers who have been retaliated against for coming forward and shedding light on reprehensible practices) and IOs themselves.
+Alex appears and litigates before International Administrative Tribunals (IATs) on behalf of both international civil servants (class actions, individuals seeking relief from administrative decisions, and whistleblowers who have been retaliated against for coming forward and shedding light on reprehensible practices) and IOs.

-He has acted as counsel to the Black Sea Trade and Development Bank in Thessaloniki and was previously instructed by the Commonwealth Secretariat before its Arbitral Tribunal in London.
-He has appeared before the following International Administrative Tribunals:
+He has acted as counsel for the Black Sea Trade and Development Bank in Thessaloniki, the GWPO in Stockholm, IRENA in Abu Dhabi, and was previously instructed by the Commonwealth Secretariat before its Arbitral Tribunal in London.
+He has appeared as leading counsel in the following IATs:

 • African Union Administrative Tribunal (AUAT)